Dredev1234M/portfolio_photographer/README.md

 # portfolio_photographer
-A photographer portfolio to show his picture...Download and personalize .....
+A photographer portfolio to show his picture...Download, improve and personalize .....
 Enjoy